marcosflp/process_manager/README.md

 $ cp settings.ini.example settings.ini
 ```

-Default settings for settings.ini file.
-These settings(and their default values) are used on development, staging and production environments.
+These settings(and their default values) are used on development, staging or production environments.

+> You don't need to change the the settings to run the project.

+Default settings that you can change on the settings.ini file.
 ```
 DEBUG=True
 SECRET_KEY=4cn68iga94@**2x9vb1f*-104pe%%*-u-%%#%%1wh!r(+mjiza@y$
 ENVIRONMENT_MODE='dev'  # 'dev' or 'prod' or 'test'

 # Database
-DATABASE_ENGINE=django.db.backends.postgresql_psycopg2
+DATABASE_ENGINE=django.db.backends.sqlite3
 DATABASE_HOST=localhost
-DATABASE_NAME=process_manager
+DATABASE_NAME=process_manager.sqlite3
 DATABASE_USER=
 DATABASE_PASSWORD=